Biden sending 1,500 troops for Mexico border migrant surge

 They will also open centers outside the United States for people fleeing violence and poverty to apply to fly in legally and settle in the United States, Spain or Canada.
 The first processing centers will open in Guatemala and Colombia, with others expected to follow.

+As part of the agreement, the Pentagon has requested quarterly updates from Homeland Security on how it would staff its border mission without servicemembers.
+It was not immediately clear if those updates have happened or if border officials will be able to meet their terms of the agreement — particularly under the strain of another expected migrant surge.

+Homeland Security said it was working on it.
+“U.S. Customs and Border Protection is investing in technology and personnel to reduce its need for DOD support in coming years, and we continue to call on Congress to support us in this task,” the agency said in a statement.

-Associated Press writers Zeke Miller and Michael Balsamo contributed to this report.
+Associated Press writers Zeke Miller, Rebecca Santana, Lolita Baldor and Michael Balsamo contributed to this report.

 Commented